Clinical Osteopath Training

 You’ll gain hands on experience in our established teaching clinic, treating patients of all ages

-As part of our 4-year osteopathic degree programme, the ESO teaching clinic provides a well-established, specialised training environment where students interact with patients, registered osteopaths, clinical administrative staff and fellow osteopathic practitioners.
+As part of our 4-year Master of Osteopathy degree programme, the ESO teaching clinic provides a well-established, specialised training environment where students interact with patients, registered osteopaths, clinical administrative staff and fellow osteopathic practitioners.

 Students spend over 1,000 hours in clinic during their osteopathic training, experiencing around fifty new patient interactions; around 19,000 consultations are provided by ESO students each year, under the supervision of experienced, practising osteopaths.
 Students initially observe in clinic in Year 1, progress to more ‘hands-on’ experience in Year 2 before advancing to managing their own patient list in Years 3 and 4.
 In the third and fourth year students are allocated to a tutor for a set period, usually six weeks at a time; this rotation gives students the opportunity to work with a range of osteopathic practitioners, enabling them to draw on the breadth of experience on offer; the Clinic maintains a low tutor student ratio of around 1:6/7.
 The ESO Clinic also runs an MSK Diagnostic Ultrasound Clinic, which students are able to refer patients to.

 ESO students experience all aspects of osteopathic clinical life prior to graduation without the need for external work placements and within a supported educational environment with professional experts on hand for guidance.
-Year 4 students enhance their clinic time by not only attending general practice sessions but also spending time in the School’s specialist Maternity and Children’s clinics on a regular basis.
+Year 4 students enhance their clinic time by not only attending general practice sessions but gaining regular hands-on experience in the School’s specialist Maternity and Children’s clinics.